xer0x/dissin/README.md

 An over engineered module for parsing and assembling a DSN.

-For me, this is sample code, and a chance to play with Javascript's Object.create().
+This was a fun chance to play around with Javascript's Object.create().
+I've tried to keep the interface fairly sane.
+Run the constructor without `new` to create a DSN object.

 ## Usage: